Hess3000/blockchain-lottery/README.md

-Ethereum contract using external test network using Infura
+Ethereum contract using external test network Infura

 Building an Ethereum smart contract using external Rinkeby test network from scratch using Infura.